Mewlana Jalaluddin Rumi, 1207-1273

 The tenuous grasp of English grammar on this site means that I will take this with a small pinch of salt, nevertheless I understand more fully how “fabulous” emerged as the perfect term for any performer who is larger than life and brimming over with stage presence and personal charisma, which is very pleasing indeed considering the subject of this article.

-Featured Image with thanks to Tony Nandi
+Featured Image with thanks to the excellent Tony Nandi